How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 • Identifying multiples, including the lowest common multiples.

-If one of these underlying concepts is underdeveloped (or missing), learners struggle far more to assimilate the new concept of fraction arithmetic with their existing knowledge; they are attempting to build the new concept up on wobbly foundations.
+If one of these underlying concepts is underdeveloped (or missing), learners struggle far more to assimilate the new concept of fraction arithmetic with their existing knowledge.
+They are attempting to build the new concept up on wobbly foundations.

-By the time our students reach middle school and high school level, there are many more of these interlinked concepts and many more opportunities for baked-in misconceptions.
+By the time students reach middle school and high school level, there are many more of these interlinked concepts and many more opportunities for baked-in misconceptions.

-2. Assess a starting point to establish realistic next steps
+3. Assess a starting point to establish realistic next steps

 Fraction addition example: establishing misconceptions